That dollar amount reflects a 31.8% increase since 2017 and a 29.8% gain from 2020 to 2021.

-Given Pakistan’s population of 208.6 million people, its total $22.2 billion in 2020 exports translates to an estimated $100 for every resident in the densely-populated South Asian nation.
+Given Pakistan’s population of 222.6 million people, its total $28.9 billion in 2021 exports translates to $130 for every resident in the densely populated South Asian nation.
 That dollar metric exceeds the average $100 per capita in 2020.

 Pakistan’s Top 10 Exports

-Pakistan’s top 10 exports accounted for 76.3% of the overall value of its global shipments.
+Pakistan’s top 10 exports accounted for over three-quarters (76.2%) of the overall value of its global shipments.